marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 {% endhighlight %}

+Notice the definition of three services, for each one the image, the port mapping, the dependency (useful for start order) and the environment variables for REST Clients.

-and in the same folder start docker compose:
+From the same folder of the yaml file, start docker compose:
 {% highlight shell %}
 docker-compose -f docker-compose.yaml up -d
 {% endhighlight %}